oeloeloel/persistent-outputs/README.md

 All DragonRuby primitive types are supported.
 Solids do not behave as expected due to the ordering of primitives within DragonRuby.
 I suggest to send solids to args.persist.primitives instead.

-The script uses the 'double-buffer' render target technique pioneered by @Islacrusez (on the DragonRuby Discord).
+The script uses the 'double-buffer' render target technique pioneered by Islacrusez (@Islacrusez on the DragonRuby Discord).
 The code to accomplish args.persist is adapted from original code by Amir Rajan (@amirrajan on the DragonRuby Discord).
+Valuable Ruby assistance was provided by kfischer_okarin (@kfischer_okarin on the DragonRuby Discord).